proximax-storage/tsangular-nis1-xipfs-sdk/docs/upload-content.md

 By default, the ProximaX gateway is set to [https://testnet2.gateway.proximax.io/](https://testnet2.gateway.proximax.io/swagger-ui.html#/)

+NOTE: The upload file size limit is 50 MB

 ## Uploading a text

 In this section, we will upload the simple text message to the IFPF network and